posthtml/posthtml-components/README.md

 ### Namespaces

-With namespaces, you can define a top level root path to your components like shown in below example.
+With namespaces, you can define a top level root path to your components.

-It can be useful for handle custom theme, where you define a specific top level root, with fallback root when component it's not found, and a custom root for override, something like a child theme.
+It can be useful for handling custom themes, where you define a specific top level root with a fallback root for when a component is not found, and a custom root for overriding.

-Thanks to namespace, you can create folders structure like below:
+This makes it possible to create folder structures like this:

-- `src` (base root folder)
+- `src` (root folder)
   - `components` (folder for components like modal, button, etc.)
   - `layouts` (folder for layout components like base layout, header, footer, etc.)
   - `theme-dark` (namespace folder for theme-dark)